kieselnb/CollatzConjecture/README.md

 #### C
 The C executable is not built with client/server capabilities, even though it claims it is.
 Run it with the option `--server <port>` to get it to run, but it will not serve anything.
+This executable, being the original, is just called `CollatzConjecture`.

+#### CUDA
+The CUDA version of the conjecture is also a standalone application, and acts like it.
+Run it by executing the `CollatzConjectureCUDA` executable.

 ### Documentation
 The C++ code has adopted a Doxygen-compatible documentation standard, so